kakao/hbase-packet-inspector/README.md

 Since the size of memory is limited, you'll have to interrupt the live capture at a certain point of time to avoid OOM.
-But if you want to keep hbase-packet-inspector alive to monitor the traffic for longer periods of time, you can make it send records to a remote Kakfa cluster in JSON format instead of building the in-memory database.
+But if you want to keep hbase-packet-inspector alive to monitor the traffic for longer periods of time, you can make it send records to a remote Kafka cluster in JSON format instead of building the in-memory database.

 ```sh